Film

 This evolving program offers training in Film and Electronic Media providing students with the tools needed for careers in the film industry.
 There are opportunities in film production, editing, audio, media writing, and motion graphics.
 An Associate in Science for Transfer Degree in Film is currently being developed for students to work towards a four year degree.

 Making powerfully effective moving images demands an understanding of the fine art of transferring ideas, meanings, and feelings into emotionally charged visual communication.
-This course presents universal aesthetic visual concepts that underlie the timeless value of works fashioned by the world's master image-makers.
-Instruction includes lectures, discussion, and critical analysis of extensive examples drawn from feature films, documentaries, television, and other media.
-Participants are led through their own discovery process, learning to use tools to manifest ideas in cinematic form.
+This course examines broad questions of form and content, aesthetics and meaning, and history and culture that underlie the timeless value of works fashioned by the world's master image-makers.
+Instruction includes lectures, discussion, and critical analysis of texts drawn from feature films, documentaries, television, and other media.
+Diverse possibilities presented by the cinematic art form are explored through an examination of a wide variety of productions, national cinemas, and film movements.
+Topics include modes of production, narrative and non-narrative forms, visual design, editing, sound, genre, ideology and critical analysis.

 This course is an overview of desktop non-linear video editing, including acquiring digital video and combining and editing source material to create complete digital movies.
 Topics include: basic editing techniques; cuts and transitions; adding and altering audio; titling, keying, and transparency; and applying filters and effects.